oyishomapeter-tech/Oyishoma-Peter/README.md

 ---

 ## 🔹 About Me
-I am an **Application Security Engineer** focused on securing web applications and APIs.
-I specialize in **API security, vulnerability assessment, authentication/authorization flows, and secure system configurations**.
-I document **hands-on security projects, labs, and learning in AppSec** to help others learn and stay ahead of emerging threats.
+I am an Application Security Engineer focused on developing and securing web applications and APIs.
+Experienced in vulnerability assessment, API security testing, authentication/authorization, and secure system configurations.
+I document hands-on security projects, labs, and learning in AppSec.
 ---

 ## 🛠️ Skills & Technologies